 - In Main School we have strategies organised to help the girls learn and develop their English within and outside the classroom.
-In Lodge, Form One and Form Two emphasis is placed on learning basic levels of English, with speaking skills the first priority, then reading and writing.
-From Form II to Fourths (Year 8) a broader range of skills and language is taught using more sophisticated books and material. - European pupils staying only a short time at Godstowe are encouraged to prepare for the Cambridge PET and possibly FCE exams.
-These exams are taken in November or June each year in London at Cambridge Open exam Centres.
+From I to Fourths (Year 8) a broad range of skills and language is taught using more sophisticated books and material. - European pupils staying only a short time at Godstowe are encouraged to prepare for the Cambridge FCE exams.
+These exams are taken in June each year at Godstowe.